BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 								   		  "name" - audio event name
 										  "none" - none additional sound for this type name doesn't matter may be set per ammo, mode and weapon.
-Mode have priority than ammo than weapon }]
+Mode have priority than ammo than weapon "Lock":{ - setting to lock using of this mode.
+    "HeatLevel":{"Low":40,"High":60}, - lock by absolute heat.
+If current heat is less Low or greater High, mode using will be forbidden.
+    "OverheatLevel":{"Low":0.5,"High":1.0}, - lock by heat relative to Overheat.
+If current heat level is less Low or greater High, mode using will be forbidden.
+    "MaxheatLevel":{"Low":0.3,"High":0.5}, - lock by heat relative to maximum heat.
+If current heat level is less Low or greater High, mode using will be forbidden.
+                                             NOTE!
+If two or more lock options defined check logic will be: at first checked HeatLevel(if available) if pass check OverheatLevel(if available) if pass check (MaxheatLevel is available) if all available options pass mode is allowed.
+                                             NOTE!
+Heat level have sense only for meches, for vehicles and turrets check is always passed.
+                                             NOTE!
+If all modes fail check weapon will be disabled.
+  }
+	}]